gbif/ipt/BestPracticesSamplingEventData.md

 The value of sampleSizeValue is a number and must have a corresponding sampleSizeUnit.
 The value of sampleSizeUnit should be restricted to use only SI units/derived units or other non-SI units accepted for use within the SI (e.g. minute, hour, day, litre) as per the [Unit of Measurement Vocabulary](http://rs.gbif.org/vocabulary/gbif/unit_of_measurement_2015-07-10.xml).
 Examples are given in Table 1 below.

-> TODO: Provide recommendations on how to represent the sampling area by choosing the appropriate WKT shape or simple latitude/longitude point location.
+You may represent a sampling area by using an appropriate WKT shape or latitude/longitude point location.
 Done correctly, the direction sampling was carried out can also be derived.
 For example, an ocean trawl line represented using a WKT shape LINESTRING allows the direction of the trawl to be determined based on the standard notation for writing the start and end points.

-**Table 1. sampleSizeValue and sampleSizeUnit must be used together, e.g., 3 square metres, or 1 litre.**
+**Table 1. sampleSizeValue and sampleSizeUnit must be used together, e.g., 3 square meters, or 1 liter.**

 | sampleSizeValue | sampleSizeUnit |
 |--|--|